canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 ## Building the image

-With a [signed model assertion](#signing-a-model-assertion), the Ubuntu Core image can now be built just like a stock image, using the [ubuntu-image](image-building.md#building-with-ubuntu-image) command:
+With a [signed model assertion](#signing-a-model-assertion), the Ubuntu Core image can now be built just like a reference image, using the [ubuntu-image](image-building.md#building-with-ubuntu-image) command:

 ```bash